 - how to be confident when talking to employers.

 Who can apply

-To apply for Pacific Work Connect you must be:
+To be eligible for Pacific Work Connect, a client must be:

-- a recent migrant from the Pacific who has been in New Zealand for seven years or less
+- living in New Zealand for 10 years or less.

-- or hold New Zealand citizenship from the Cook Islands, Tokelau or Niue
+- NZ citizenship from the Cook Islands, Tokelau or Niue, or

-- or hold a Student Visa and be studying at Level 7 or above.
-If you're completing a PhD, you are eligible during your studies.
-All other students must be within the last six months of their study
+- a Student Visa and be studying at Level 7 or above, and working on a PhD, or in their last six months of study, or

-- or hold a Work Visa and be the partner of a student, studying at Level 7 or above, or
+- a Work Visa and be the partner of a student, studying at Level 7 or above, or